dis-sg/dis-sg.github.io/_posts/2020-09-09-zhong-yuan-festival-branding.md

 <figcaption><a href="https://tenor.com/view/charles-charles-yeo-rp-reform-party-ge2020-gif-17837069" target="_blank">(Source)</a></figcaption>
 </figure>

 The concern is real, however - some Zhong Yuan businesses have seen an uptick in attendeeship since holding their events online.
-Virtual getai events this year have attracted over 10,000 viewers, way more than the physical audience limit of 500.
-With other perks such as performing in air conditioned comfort and the viewers’ ability to rewatch these professionally recorded performances, one could argue that doing digital getai is better.
+Virtual getai events this year have attracted over 10,000 viewers each, way more than the physical audience limit of 500.
+With other perks such as performing in air conditioned comfort and the viewers’ ability to rewatch these professionally recorded performances, one could argue that digital getai is better.

 <figure>
 <img src="https://i.imgur.com/Ofjjczm.png" alt="Zhong Yuan Festival getai">